 A high-level Process Map is the most basic of all (see Figure 7).
-It lists the main steps in a process - usually five to 12 of them.
-It is a great start, and it is often followed by a high-low Process Map.
+It lists the main steps in a process - usually five to twelve of them.
+It is a great start, and it is often followed by a top-down Process Map.

-FIGURE 7 | Example of a High-level process map for resident re-integration from hospital to LTC home
+FIGURE 7 | Example of a High-level Process Map for Emergency Department visit